theastropath/turbot/README.md

 - `!predict`: Predict your price data for the rest of the week
 - `!reset`: Reset all users' data
 - `!sell`: Save a sell price
-- `!turnippattern`: Determine your turnip price pattern for the week

 ### 🐟 Fish and Bugs